buzzfrog/DevCamp/HOL/build-single-page-app-with-webapi-and-angular/README.md

-﻿Building a Single Page Application (SPA) with ASP.NET Web API and Angular.js using Azure Active Directory to Log in Users
+Building a Single Page Application (SPA) with ASP.NET Web API and Angular.js using Azure Active Directory to Log in Users
 =======================================================================================

 In traditional web applications, the client (browser) initiates the communication with the server by requesting a page.
 The server then processes the request and sends the HTML of the page to the client.
 In subsequent interactions with the page –e.g. the user navigates to a link or submits a form with data– a new request is sent to the server, and the flow starts again: the server processes the request and sends a new page to the browser in response to the new action requested by the client.